Hotmoka/hotmoka/tutorial/Takamaka.md

 jar has been installed inside your local Maven repository, hence it is possible to refer to it in the `pom.xml` of our project and everything should compile without errors.
-Be sure to use Java 9 or later, by setting the right version in the build path of the project, if needed (the current Eclipse's Maven wizard creates Java 5 projects).
-The result should look similar to the following, in Eclipse:
+The result in Eclipse should look similar to the following:

 ![The `family` Eclipse project](pics/family.png "The family Eclipse project")